 Swiss chard is a delicious, slightly bitter leafy green vegetable that we can’t get enough of!
 It adds great flavor to so many recipes – like soups, salads, and side dishes.

-You're going to love this Tuscan white bean soup recipe - it's veggie-heavy, hearty, and full of flavor.
+You're going to love this Tuscan white bean soup with swiss chard - it's veggie-heavy, hearty, and full of flavor.

 This delicious Swiss chard smoothie combines a vibrant leafy green with mango, banana, and coconut for a tropical, nutritious drink.